ldwilker10/predicting_obesity/README.md

 - While this model is not an official diagnostic tool for obesity, this model can be utilized for identification.
 Using this model, preventative health methods, such as dietary education or exercise recommendations, could be implemented early on before disease progression or development of other co-morbidities.

-- Public Health Policy makers should also utilize this model and information to develop targeted interventions based on the most influence features that seem to contribute to obesity.
+- Public Health Policy makers should also utilize this model and information to develop targeted interventions based on the most influence features that seem to contribute/ correlate to obesity.

-- In the context of identifying obesity status and risk, public health education and interventions should take into account an individuals ethnicity/race and/ or cultural customs, the individuals number of children and also their past medical history related to heart condition.

 ## Limitations